epiverse-trace/tutorials/instructors/files/04-practical-tutors.md

 This practical has three activities.

-## Activity 1: Generate disease trajectories across age groups
+## Activity 1: Generate Disease Trajectories Across Age Groups

 Generate disease trajectories of **infectious individuals** and **new infections** across age groups using the following available inputs: